Health and carers

 Carer’s Allowance Supplement is paid every six months.
 There is no need to apply for Carer’s Allowance Supplement.
 You will get this automatically if you get Carer’s Allowance and live in Scotland.

-You can check what you might be entitled to by using a benefits calculator or contact our Services Team who are trained to help people access the state benefits they are entitled to.
-Simply fill in the Services Contact Form or you can call us on 0800 0093 8543 and and one of the team will be in touch.
+Or you can contact our team who are trained to help people access the state benefits they are entitled to.
+Simply fill in the Services Contact Form or you can call us on 0800 0093 8543 and one of the team will be in touch.

 All advice is free and fully confidential.